labd/terraform-provider-commercetools/docs/index.md

 [opensource@labdigital.nl](opensource@labdigital.nl)!

 ## Installation
-Terraform 0.13 added support for automatically downloading providers from the terraform registry.
+Terraform automatically downloads providers from the terraform registry.
 Add the following to your terraform project

 ```hcl
 terraform {